maxgoedjen/Shakedown/README.md

 ## Setup

-To get going, just clone drag the contents of your repository into your project, and call `[SHDShakedown sharedShakedown]` at launch.
+To get going, just clone the repo and drag the contents of your repository into your project, and call `[SHDShakedown sharedShakedown]` at launch.
 Shakedown will begin listening for shake events automatically.

 ### WARNING